The FMI Fit Guide

 Make sure your new bras are fastened on the LOOSEST hook, allowing room to move once you wear them in a little.

-Then we look at cup size
+Then we look at the cups

 Cup sizing can be a little trickier to get right.
 We tend to think a D or DD+ cup is very large, when in fact the average size we see in our store is an F cup!